josefs/meta-paper/paper.md

 [@claessen2012expressive].
 These two kinds of arrays are complementary and have different strength and weakness.

-* Pull arrays can efficiently be indexed
+* Pull arrays can efficiently be indexed efficiently and by extension can also be decomposed into subarrays.
+Pull arrays also supports pointwise zipping.

-* Push arrays can efficiently be concatenated and there are
+* Push arrays can efficiently be concatenated.
+Futhermore, they allow sharing computations between different array elements and generating code which writes multiple array elements per loop interation.

 ~~~ {.haskell}
 data Push sh a =